Itamar-Avitan/DL_course_Genarting_lyrics_with_midi_RNN/README.md

-# Implemnting Siamese Network using pytorch
+# Implemnting RNN to Generate songs lyrics using Both data from MIDI and Lyrics.

 In this code i implmented three diffrent CNN models that differ between human faces, giving an answer if its the same person or not.